Configure form settings

 - Caller ID: allows you to override the caller ID displayed for voice and SMS notifications.
 Use of this functionality must follow the Truth in Caller ID Act of 2009.
 This functionality is supported for use with the Voxeo service provider, and is not compatible with SIP.

 - Display Name: allows you to customize the name associated with a notification or event.
 The display name is shown as the sender of notifications in the xMatters inbox, the mobile app, and for email notifications.
 The display name is also displayed in the Events report, Events widget and Properties report in the xMatters web user interface, and in the Events report in the xMatters mobile apps.

 Default values for the Caller ID and Display Name fields can be set for each company.
 If defined, these values are displayed in gray text.
 If you do not specify values for these fields, then the default values are used for notifications.

 - Type the phone number in the Caller ID field.

 - Type the name of the sender in the Display Name field.

 If the form includes a Response Overrides section, you can override the response options configured for the notification by the xMatters form designer.
-This section gives you the ability to edit the response number and order, configure text, email, or voice responses (and recordings), associate responses with a conference bridge, and configure contribution values, response actions, and response counts.
+This section gives you the ability to edit the response number and order, configure text, email, or voice responses (and recordings), associate responses with a conference bridge, and configure contribution values, response actions, response counts, and response commenting.